doekman/awkcss/README.md

 ## Known issues

 * <kbd>TAB</kbd> characters are always expanded to 8 characters
+* Since `awk` doesn't calculate the `length` of non-ASCII characters great (and the fact that emoticons takeup 2 characters of space), `awkcss` doesn't either.
+Lines with non-ASCII may have crippled content boxes.
 * `awkcss` is designed to work with all versions of `awk`, so `gawk` specific capabilities are not used.